 Clinical Learning Experiences

 Clinical experiences allow you to prepare to practice in simulation and clinical settings.
-At Concordia University, Accelerated BSN students begin experiential learning during their first semester.
+At CSP Global, ABSN students begin experiential learning during their first semester.

 Through clinical learning experiences, you’ll gain confidence as a student nurse and become more prepared to practice as a professional nurse.

-6. ABSN Programs Help You Achieve Your Goals
+6. Nursing School Helps You Achieve Your Goals

 For our ABSN students, the accelerated nursing program is worth it because it gives them an impactful career through which they can support their families and contribute to the care of their community.
-With the ABSN, you can access a quality nursing education in less time.
+With the ABSN, you can access quality nursing education and graduate with your degree in less time.

 Through online learning, nursing labs and clinical learning experiences, students can develop their skills and become practice-ready nurses in as few as 16 months.

-If you’re ready to start your future as a registered nurse, reach out to our team of admissions counselors today.
+If you’re ready to start your future as a registered nurse, reach out to our team of admissions advisors today.